 ERP selection ? if it were that easy / part 8

-In the last part In our series on selecting ERP software for a company, we dealt with the presentation of suitable systems by providers.
-The presenter sits opposite the customer's employees.
+In the last part In our series on selecting ERP software for a company, we looked at how providers present suitable systems.
+The customer's employees sit opposite the presenter.
 And everyone has something to say on the subject.
-Advisory, influencing and/or decisive.
+Advising, influencing and/or decisive.
+You have to keep an eye on both: the influencers and the decision-makers.

 The Influencers

-In such a process EVERYONE sitting at the table is at least an influencer.
-And each of these people have their own motives, requirements and goals: A small typification:
+In such a process, EVERYONE sitting at the table is at least an influencer.
+And each of these people has their very own motivations, prerequisites and goals: A little typification:

 • The fearful one